All the actors and actresses who star or guest star in Doctor Who or voice over.

 “ John Lumic ” - BatBanks

 Andrew Russell Garfield was born in Los Angeles, California, to a British-born mother, Lynn (Hillman), and an American-born father, Richard Garfield.
 When he was three, he moved to Surrey, U.K., with his parents and older brother.
-Andrew was raised Jewish.
-He went to a private school, the City of London Freemen's School...
+He is of English and Polish-Jewish heritage.
+Andrew was raised in a middle class family...

 “ Frank ” - BatBanks